christophevg/piroq/.github/README.md

 ## Rationale

 For some time now, I've been settling on Python as my preferred general-purpose language, along with its vast amount of very nice modules and frameworks.
 Along with Python, I really like Heroku as an incredible simple deployment target.
 Besides Heroku, I also heavily use Raspberry Pi nodes.
 Most of the time the same code runs on Heroku and on a Pi, so I ended up with a quest to make deployment on a Pi as identical to the experience on Heroku.
-Hence PiroQ - pronouced like (He)roku ;-)
+Hence PiroQ - pronounced like (He)roku ;-)

 ## Philosophy